 The Mind / Body Connection

-Statistically, IBS symptoms are more likely to occur in woman and they can be triggered by anxiety.
+Statistically, IBS symptoms are more likely to occur in women and they can be triggered by anxiety.
 Unfortunately, this only adds to the mystery of this condition!
 It has long been known that anxiety can have a direct impact on the bowel and when it comes to IBS.
 For some, anxiety can trigger episodes of diarrhoea or constipation, while others might experience painful bloating and gas.

 Because IBS has such a strong connection to anxiety and stress, many people don’t take it very seriously.
 Some people might even say “it’s all in your head”, but this is not the case.
 While the symptoms are exacerbated by stress, they are very real.